Acid wash pool without draining

 Most pool interiors such as pebble, glass bead or Quartzon are not designed to be acid washed more than two to three times as this process etches (eats away) the interior and reduces its overall thickness.
 Those who have already acid washed their pool have told us that since the wash the interior feels rough.
 This happens because the cement that is normally between the individual pebbles or beads is eaten away by the acid leaving the pebbles more exposed.

-Remember your pool’s coloured interior is a thin concrete veneer that is only 4-8mm thick.
-Frequent acid washing could permanently damage this thin interior.
+Remember your pool’s coloured cement interior is a very thin veneer that is often only 3-7mm thick.
+If it is not done correctly, acid washing can permanently damage this thin layer.

-If an acid wash is not done properly, it is possible that streaks from the flow of acid can permanently etch the pool surface.
-Once these streaks discolour the pool surface there is no way of removing them.
-It is very important to know what you are doing and be very careful when acid washing a pool.
+If an acid wash is not done properly, it is possible that streaks from the flow of toxic acid can permanently etch parts of the cement pool surface.
+Once these streaks etch the pool surface there is no way of removing them because the cement is now permanently dissolved.
+It is very important to know exactly what you are doing and be very careful when acid washing a pool.